• Your dentures can develop stains like natural teeth, but you cannot use conventional whitening agents.

 Picture by Authority Dental under CC 2.0 license

 You will not be able to whiten your dentures with the same products you use to whiten your natural teeth.
-The whitening products on the market - like toothpastes and whitening strips - are not meant for dentures.
+The whitening products on the market, such as toothpastes and whitening strips, are not meant for dentures.

 There are other methods you can use to remove stains from your dentures.
 However, your dentures will never be any whiter than they are when you first get them.